BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Bugs

-1. You lowkey gotta spam the select button in order to get out of the "IR Send" screen
-2. There's hella wiring so the device isn't compact
+1. Device isn't that compact